drsydd/SS14-Medical-Suggestions/README.md

 8) Having these various conditions and prescriptions would lead to interesting RP with CMO doing rounds for interns?

-9) More early round gameplay
+9) More early round gameplay for doctors and people without meds.

    ## Newly introduced conditions that have a specific treatment, how to diagnose, how to cure
 ---------------------------------------